microsoft/fabricrtidemos/grafana_server_telemetry_demo/readme.md

 ![image](https://github.com/user-attachments/assets/09f98cd9-3d7d-4daf-afbc-c70db2b54d96)

-Note there is a bug in Grafana where sometimes it doesn’t show the graphical query builder correctly as shown below:
+In the new dashboard builder, create a new query towards the bottom to pull in data from Fabric.
+Note there is a bug in Grafana where sometimes it doesn’t show the graphical query builder the first time correctly as shown below:

 ![image](https://github.com/user-attachments/assets/08658088-51ac-4e2d-85fd-3f81eba3d5fc)